 The following funding opportunities are available to students in designated University City Campus and Center City Campus programs only.
 They are not available to School of Law or College of Medicine students.
 If you are interested in funding for the College of Medicine or School of Law, please visit the respective college websites for more information.
 You are encouraged to contact the appropriate admissions office if you have questions.

-Drexel Dean's Fellowship: A Merit-Based Award
+Drexel Dean's Fellowship and Dean's Award

 Drexel-Kaplan Graduate Degree Advantage Program

 Any student who enrolls in a Drexel graduate school program after taking a Kaplan preparation course for the GRE or GMAT will receive tuition credit equal to the amount paid to Kaplan for the preparation course.
 Students who have participated in Kaplan's private tutoring session in preparation for the GRE or GMAT are eligible to receive a tuition credit of up to $1,200.
-Students will need to present the original receipts for the Kaplan course or tutoring session to the Graduate Admissions Office prior to enrollment.
+Students will need to present the original receipts for the Kaplan course or tutoring session to the Office of Admissions prior to enrollment.

 Teaching, Research, and Graduate Assistantships